Unity-Technologies/Graphics/com.unity.testing.graphics-performance/Documentation~/com.unity.testing.graphics-performance.md

 ORDER BY time, metric
 ```

+There are some specific functions to the google big query database, so if you want to be sure that something exists / work in a certain way I suggest you to check out the [Google Big Query SQL documentation page](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators).

 Here's the scheme of the database, every field should be populated automatically by the performance package.
 If you encounter any issue with a value in the db, you can ask in #devs-performance-testing on slack.

 | Field name                                        | Type      | Mode     |